-The Golestan Fellowship is for non-Dutch researchers from the medical or biological sciences including clinical psychiatry.
+The Golestan Fellowship is for researchers from the medical or biological sciences including clinical psychiatry.
 The fellowship is funded by a legacy from the late Prof. Dr. Med.
 Kenower Weimar Bash, a Swiss psychiatrist, who was a NIAS Fellow during the academic year 1973/74.
+The Golestan Fellowship call is now open for the academic year 2021/22.

 About the Golestan Fellowship

-Golestan Fellowships are available for non-Dutch scholars only.
-Successful applicants should be engaged in fundamental research in the medical or biological sciences and should have a specialization which would make it profitable for them to work in an international setting and be in daily contact with scholars who carry out advanced research in the humanities and social sciences.
+Golestan Fellowships should be engaged in fundamental research in the medical or biological sciences and should have a specialization which would make it profitable for them to work in an international setting and be in daily contact with scholars who carry out advanced research in the humanities and social sciences.
 They should already have made a significant contribution to their field of research.

 - The Golestan foundation offers either one fellowship of 10 months or two fellowships of 5 months every two years.